 Cryptocurrency in Indonesia

-With an estimated 7.4 million users, Indonesia has the seventh-largest crypto user base in the world, just below Brazil and Pakistan.
+With an estimated 8 million users, Indonesia claims one of the largest crypto markets in the entire developing world, just below Brazil and Pakistan.

 While this only amounts to 2.7% of the Indonesian population, there are more crypto investors in Indonesia than stock investors, and the numbers are rising quickly.

-There’s still plenty of room for cryptocurrency growth in Indonesian society – whether it comes to using Bitcoin, Ethereum or altcoins.
+There’s still plenty of room for crypto in Indonesia society – whether it’s using bitcoin, ethereum, or some obscure altcoin.

 Regulators have welcomed crypto as an investment tool, allowing it to be traded as an investment option and working to set up a crypto-focused exchange called the Digital Futures Exchange.